zolodev/unicornabse/infosec_en/src/how_to_read.md

 # How to read

+## DISCLAIMER
+> THIS IS A DRAFT - THE INFORMATION MAY BE INACCURATE OR INCOMPLETE
+> DO NOT IMPLEMENT ANYTHING THAT HAS THIS DISCLAIMER!

 The best way to read this guide is to get a general understanding of information security and the short introduction.